geo-rao/esip-ml-tutorials/README.md

 # ESIP Machine Learning Cluster Tutorials

 This is the repository for ESIP Machine Learning cluster training tutorials developed under the support of Funding Friday from 2019 ESIP Summer Meeting.
-The tutorial development also received advice from Anne Wilson (Ronin Institute, ESIP Machine Learning Cluster) and Nancy (Knowledge Motif, ESIP Data Management Training Clearinghouse).
+The tutorial development also received advice from Anne Wilson (Ronin Institute, ESIP Machine Learning Cluster) and Nancy Hoebelheinrich (Knowledge Motifs, ESIP Data Management Training Clearinghouse).
 If you have any questions or suggestions regarding the tutorials, please contact [Yuhan (Douglas) Rao](mailto:yuhan.rao@gmail.com) of [North Carolina Institute for Climate Studies](https://ncics.org/people/douglas-rao/).

 ## Classification